Template Guided Text Generation for Task-Oriented Dialogue: Model

 \subsection{Naive Representation}

-This approach utilizes the most basic representation of actions, similar to that used in \citet{peng2020few}.
+This approach uses the most basic representation of actions, similar to that used in many prior works \citep{novikova2017e2e, zhu2019multi, peng2020few}.
 Canonical representations of each action - $a_i, a_i(s_i)$ or $a_i(s_i=v_i)$, depending on the parameters present in the action, are concatenated together to obtain a sequence representation of $\mathcal{A}$.
-Although this representation is simple to obtain, it suffers from two drawbacks - \begin{enumerate}[(i)] \item \textbf{Semantics - } This representation doesn't convey much information about the semantics of a slot.
-Consequently, the model may need a larger number of training examples to identify the semantics from their usage in the system utterance. \item \textbf{Representation Bias -} This representation is very different from what the encoder has seen during pretraining phase, which is natural language text.
-As a result, the representations learnt during pre-training may not transfer well. \citet{peng2020few} mitigate this by conducting additional pre-training utilizing large scale annotated dialogue datasets.
+Although this representation is simple to obtain and gives state of the art results for several data-to-text benchmarks \cite{kale2020text}, it suffers from two drawbacks - \begin{enumerate}[(i)] \item \textbf{Semantics - } This representation doesn't convey much information about the semantics of a slot.
+Consequently, the model may need a larger number of training examples to identify the semantics of a slot from its usage in the system utterances in the training data. \item \textbf{Representation Bias -} This representation is very different from what the encoder has seen during pre-training phase, which is natural language text.
+As a result, the representations learnt during pre-training may not transfer well. \citet{peng2020few} mitigate this by conducting additional pre-training using large scale annotated dialogue datasets.
 While this method is effective, a large in-domain corpus may not always be available. \end{enumerate}